gaia-platform/GaiaPlatform/docs/repository-guidelines.md

 The standard colors and symbols apply to the workflows: a red X for a failed workflow, a green checkmark for a successful workflow, and a yellow dot with an "orbitting circle" for a workflow that is still in progress.
 The GitHub pages are very good at updating when they need to update, but they still occasionally require a manual browser page refresh to set things straight.
 In addition, whenever a workflow has a failed job or a cancelled workflow, an email is sent to the owner of the branch.
-Based on team decisions, we do not currently support any integration with Slack, due to the richness of the GitHub Actions UI.

 #### For More Technical Information...